winitzki/scall/tutorial/programming_dhall.md

 let exampleLExp : LExp Integer = LAdd (LInt +10) (LInt +20)
 ```

-Let us now implement the interpreter for this  language.
+Let us now implement in Dhall an interpreter for this  language.

-Note that the Haskell code for the interpreter is recursive.
+Note that the Haskell code for the interpreter is recursive; in Dhall, we replace recursive code by Church-encoded data.
 In the Church encoding, recursion is replaced by applications of the higher-order functions.
-The Dhall code for the interpreter is non-recursive and consists of applying the value of type `LExp t` to suitable arguments.
+The Dhall code for the interpreter will be non-recursive and will consist of applying a value of type `LExp t` to suitable arguments.

 The first of those arguments is the type constructor parameter `r : Type → Type`.
 To choose this parameter, we consider the final output type `r t` of the function `LExp t`.
 We need to obtain a value of type `t`.